 As an innovator and keen observer, she has commented on the tumult of social change and its impact on families, and shattered the mold of men writing exclusively about politics.

 Her tools in this work, she has said are “skepticism, the perspective that we call humor and, I guess, something in the DNA that says, ‘hey, wait a minute.’”
 She has also written about demise of civility and the rise of food fight journalism and food fight politics.

-Today she follows the headlines and trends surrounding end-of-life care topics, writing to debunk the myths, taboos and fears associated with end-of-life care conversations and the misinformation that looms in the media regarding death panels and assisted suicide.
+Today she also follows the headlines and trends surrounding end-of-life care topics, writing to debunk the myths, taboos and fears associated with end-of-life care conversations.